TheSilvered/nest/docs/stdlib/io_library.md

 **Description:**

 Returns the position in bytes of the file position indicator.
-Throws an error if the file cannot be seeked or is closed.
+Throws an error if the file cannot be sought or is closed.

 ---